Exploring Detailed Wall Sections in Architecture Design

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's discuss wall sections.
-The initial references to a wall section are shown in plan drawings, elevations, and in building sections.
-What this page has is two separate wall sections.
+The initial references to a wall section are shown in plan drawings, elevations, and building sections.
+What this page has are two separate wall sections.

 On the right-hand side of the page, you will see an axonometric, and then the actual wall section itself.
-For the images on the left, an axonometric, and the wall section itself.
-Right away, when you look at the wall sections, you see that unlike the building sections, we're seeing more detail.
+On the left, you will see an axonometric and the wall section itself.
+Immediately, when you look at the wall sections, you can see that, unlike the building sections, they show more detail.

-In the building section, all of the walls were poched.
+In the building section, all of the walls were poached.
 In the wall sections, we're seeing materials.
-If I continue to zoom in, I can see the pattern right here for concrete.
+If I continue to zoom in, I can see the concrete pattern right here.

 I can see the wall with insulation in it, and I can also see the sliding door that accesses from the room onto the deck.
-When I look at the axonometric model, you do notice that the systems are poched.
-This is a function of how Revit presents information at different view levels.
+When I look at the axonometric model, you may notice that the systems are poached.
+This is a result of how Revit presents information at different view levels.

-So again, I'm just going to pan over a little bit.
+So again, I'll pan over a bit.
 You can see, for example, the door over here, the header to the door, the insulation for the wall.
 Again, here's the door.

 Learn Blueprint Reading